The Senate is still working on its version of an Obamacare repeal and replacement, but so far the bill doesn't have enough Republican support to pass.

 Why Trump's executive order didn't kill Obamacare

-Many thought Trump's executive order was the first step at a quick repeal and replacement of Obamacare.
+Many thought Trump's executive order earlier this year was the first step at a quick repeal and replacement of Obamacare.
 That wasn't the case.

 Essentially what Trump's order did was direct federal agencies to minimize the financial burden of Obamacare across a range of groups, including states and insurance companies.